gozmanthefirst/ahianeo/README.md

 ## Stack

+I use Bun and Cloudflare Wrangler for running the app locally.
 Backend is built with Hono.
-Admin and storefront will be Next.js and/or TanStack Start.
+Admin and storefront are built with TanStack Start.
 Stripe handles checkouts and payments.
 Database is PostgreSQL with Drizzle as the ORM.
-Everything (API, admin, storefront) gets deployed with Docker.
+Everything (API, admin, storefront) gets deployed to Cloudflare Workers.

 ## What are the features?